Uppercrust would not be the bakery it is without the community that supports it. Click on the links below to learn about our friends:

 Uppercrust uses Plugra butter for all our pastries, enriched doughs and croissants.
 Plugra is a European-style churned butter based in Kansas City, Kansas.
 It is dense and consistent.
 It’s awesome.

 Rainbow is a local fruit and vegetable supplier located just a little past Satchel’s.
-Visit the stands Monday-Saturday and support a great local business that spends nearly all its resources on the products themselves.
+Visit the warehouse Monday-Saturday and support a great local business that spends nearly all its resources on the products themselves.

 Terroir is a Tampa-based wine distributor that sells wine now to 30 states.
 That’s not why it’s special to us, though.
 It’s special because their wine rep with us is Mike.
 Mike’s awesome.
-A straight shooter who tells you when something isn’t good, Mike has helped us find more than a few gems.
+A straight shooter who tells you when something isn’t good, Mike has helped us find more than a few firecrackers.